Exploring the Capabilities of Large Language Model Encoders for Image-Text Retrieval in Chest X-rays: Experiments

-\paragraph{Training configuration} All models are trained on four NVIDIA A6000 GPUs. \emph{LLM2VEC4CXR} is pretrained with MNTP for one epoch and further optimized with supervised contrastive learning.
+All models are trained on four NVIDIA A6000 GPUs. \emph{LLM2VEC4CXR} is pretrained with MTP for one epoch and further optimized with supervised contrastive learning.
 Latent attention pooling~\cite{nvembed} is used to form global text embeddings.
 CLIP training configurations follow LLM2CLIP~\cite{llm2clip} with a per-GPU batch size of 256.
-More details on model configurations are in \cref{sec:appendix_config}.
+A computational cost comparison of the 1B and 8B LLM2VEC4CXR variants is provided in Appendix~\ref{app:compute_tradeoff}.
+All experiments were implemented in PyTorch~(v2.4.1) using Python~3.8.
+More details on model configurations and versions are provided in our public repository: \url{https://github.com/lukeingawesome/llm2clip4cxr.git}.